How to Judge a Turf Company’s Drainage Solutions

 Commercial applications, on the other hand, prioritize extreme durability and performance.
 These projects include playgrounds, hotel common areas, sports fields, and public parks, which all see constant, heavy foot traffic.
 The turf system must be engineered to handle intense use without showing wear and tear.
 This often means a denser product with a more robust backing and specialized infill.
 Our project gallery shows just how versatile these systems can be in any setting.

-The Anatomy of Quality Turf
+The Components of High-Quality Artificial Turf

 Not all artificial turf is created equal, and the difference lies in the details of its construction.
 The first thing to look at is the fibers, or yarn.
 Their shape, thickness, and material determine the turf’s softness, resilience, and even its temperature.
 For example, our HEATMAXX® SOFT line uses advanced fiber technology to stay cooler in direct sun.